romana/rlog/README.md

 This sets a trace level of 5 for example.go and 2 for everyone else.

-Note that as before, if in RLOG_LOG_LEVEL no global log level is specified then INFO is assumed to be the global log level.
-If in RLOG_TRACE_LEVEL no global trace level is specified then -1 (no trace output) is assumed as the global trace level.

 More examples:

     # DEBUG level for all files whose name starts with 'ex', WARNING level for